Spelling Television: Viacom acquisition

 On September 29, 1994, Blockbuster merged with Viacom.
 Blockbuster by then owned 67% of Spelling Entertainment.
 After the merger, Spelling Entertainment integrated Worldvision into their Republic Pictures unit, thus dismantling Worldvision as a production company.
 Worldvision distribution functions continued until 1999, when it was folded into Paramount Domestic Television that year and assumed distribution functions (Viacom had bought Paramount Communications – formerly Gulf+Western – the parent of Paramount Pictures and its television division, in 1994).

 In 1995, Viacom attempted to sell its then-78% share of Spelling.
 One reason was that they wanted to recoup the debt incurred from buying Paramount Communications.
 Also, they felt that the operations of Spelling Television was too similar to its Paramount Television division.
 Potential bids came from PolyGram, New World Entertainment, and News Corporation.
 These plans were called off in 1996 as Viacom could not find the perfect bidder.
 The remainder of Spelling Entertainment was then acquired by Viacom on June 23, 1999.

-Before the merger with Viacom, most of Spelling's shows were distributed by Worldvision, with older Spelling shows distributed by several others including Warner Bros.
+Before the merger with Viacom, most of Spelling's shows were distributed by Worldvision, with older Spelling shows distributed by several others including Columbia Pictures Television, Warner Bros.
 Television and 20th Television.

 The company's first home was a suite of offices on the old Warners lot in Hollywood.
-A newer base followed when the company was an original anchor tenant of the Wilshire Courtyard buildings in LA's revitalized Miracle Mile district.
+A newer base followed when the company was an original anchor tenant of the Wilshire Courtyard buildings in Los Angeles's revitalized Miracle Mile district.
 Aaron Spelling was said to have loved his old office's 1970s shag carpet so much that he had it removed piece by piece and installed in the new office.
 The company grew so large with so many different entities that at one point it leased all three top floors of the 5700 building and held additional office space across the street.
 Aaron Spelling had one of the largest offices in Hollywood for a single executive.
-Upon the company's exit, media companies from all over Los Angeles vied for the desirable office suites; the newly formed The CW briefly looked at the offices when considering a location for the new start-up network.
+Upon the company's exit, media companies from all over Los Angeles vied for the desirable office suites; the newly formed The CW briefly looked at the offices when considering a location for the new start-up broadcast network.
 Spelling Television briefly moved to smaller offices in Santa Monica in 2006.

-By 2000, Aaron Spelling remained active and involved as CEO until his death in 2006.
+By 2000, Aaron Spelling remained active and involved as CEO until his passing in 2006.
 Company president Jonathan Levin handled day-to-day operations and longtime Spelling producing partner, E. Duke Vincent helped guide the successful production company.
 In late 2005, Spelling Television had downsized its staff and signed into a pod development and production deal with Paramount Television, and moved its employees there to Paramount.

-CBS/ViacomCBS/Paramount Global era
+CBS/ViacomCBS/Paramount Global/Paramount Skydance era

-Spelling Television was eventually downsized even further and became a small "production shingle" under CBS Paramount Television (now CBS Studios), a division of CBS Corporation (now Paramount Global), with a small staff.
-After Aaron Spelling's June 2006 death, the following May saw Spelling Television shut down and becoming an in-name-only unit of CBS Studios.
+Spelling Television was eventually downsized even further and became a small "production shingle" under CBS Paramount Television (now CBS Studios), a division of CBS Corporation (later Paramount Global and now Paramount Skydance), with a small staff.
+After Aaron Spelling's death in June 2006, the following May 2007 saw Spelling Television shut down and becoming an in-name-only unit of CBS Studios.